stevencombs/retrocombs.github.io/_posts/2016/2016-06-28-ten-things-about-pocket-chip.md

 `xcalc`

 Your Pocket C.H.I.P. is now an old school basic functions calculator as shown in the image below.
 This application makes great use of the Pocket C.H.I.P.'s touch screen.
-Thanks to [midheaventech][6].
+Thanks to [midheaventech][7].

 ![xCalc on Pocket C.H.I.P.][image-2]

 ## Number 9: Use a full-size keyboard
-The [Logitech K400 keyboard][7] is an awesome external keyboard not only for a Raspberry Pi, but also the Pocket C.H.I.P.
+The [Logitech K400 keyboard][8] is an awesome external keyboard not only for a Raspberry Pi, but also the Pocket C.H.I.P.
 Plug the dongle into the USB port to make Pico 8 programming easier with the tiny little screen.

 ## Number 10: Control the Pocket C.H.I.P. from a computer
 Don't purchase an external keyboard.
 Control your Pocket C.H.I.P. using your computer keyboard and trackpad/mouse.
-Follow my [Raspberry Pi `x11vnc` instructions][8].
+Follow my [Raspberry Pi `x11vnc` instructions][9].
 They work just as well on the C.H.I.P.

 ![Controlling the Pocket C.H.I.P. via x11vnc][image-3]

 ## Bonus: Learn Linux Terminal commands (Added: August 21, 2016)
-You will want to learn how to use terminal commands.
-One of the best features of the PocketC.H.I.P. is the ability to carry a full fledge Linux Terminal in your pocket.
+You will want to learn how to use *Terminal* commands.
+One of the best features of the PocketC.H.I.P. is the ability to carry a full fledge Linux *Terminal* in your pocket.
 For students in computer science or information security courses, this can be a huge advantage to learning.

-Below are my two favorite resources to learn Linux Terminal commands:
+Below are my two favorite resources to learn Linux *Terminal* commands:

-* [The Linux Command Line: A Complete Introduction][9], 1st Edition by William E. Shotts Jr.
+* [The Linux Command Line: A Complete Introduction][10], 1st Edition by William E. Shotts Jr.

 I've been pouring through this book for days.
 I can easily throw the book and my PocketC.H.I.P. in my bag.
-When I have some free time, I take both out to learn more about Terminal commands.
+When I have some free time, I take both out to learn more about *Terminal* commands.
 It's a very geeky combination.
 To this day, I cannot believe I didn't know about the simple `cal` command.
 As an educator, I also plan to recommend this package to students.

-* [Learning the Shell][10] on the [linuxcommand.org][11] site
+* [Learning the Shell][11] on the [linuxcommand.org][12] site

 This is a free resource.
 The site loads quickly and you can browse the site on your PocketC.H.I.P.

 ## Bonus: Star Wars
-Watch the original Star Wars story unfold on your Pocket C.H.I.P. **Try this:** in the Terminal type: `sudo apt-get update`, followed by `sudo apt-get install telnet` followed by `telnet towel.blinkenlights.nl`.
+Watch the original Star Wars story unfold on your Pocket C.H.I.P. **Try this:** in the *Terminal* type: `sudo apt-get update`, followed by `sudo apt-get install telnet` followed by `telnet towel.blinkenlights.nl`.
 Use ctrl + 'j' to close the telnet session and ctrl + 'l' to clear the *Terminal*.

 ![Star Wars on the C.H.I.P.][image-4]